 SECTION 3.
 Elections

 Elections will take place every two years, odd years only.
 If there be no valid additional nominations in accordance with Section 4, paragraph b, the Nominating Committee’s slate shall be declared elected as of March 20, and no balloting will be required.
-If there be one or more valid nomination for one or more of the positions, the vote shall be conducted in the following manner:
+If there be one or more valid nomination for one or more of the positions, a vote by secret ballot shall be conducted in the following manner:

 - The Secretary shall prepare and mail to each member in good standing a ballot stating nominees by February 20.